 Who is Sheikh al Athel?

-Owner of Elements superyacht and founder of FAL Holdings (revenues of more than $ 600 million and more than 4,000 employees), Fahad al Athel is one of the prominent names in Saudi Arabia.
+Owner of the Elements superyacht and founder of FAL Holdings (with revenues of over $600 million and more than 4,000 employees), Fahad al-Athel is one of the prominent names in Saudi Arabia.
 The ace businessman has an impressive net worth of nearly $2.2 billion.
-The Riyadh-born graduate in Business Administration from Santa Clara, California, resides in Saudi Arabia but also owns a large house in Cologne, Switzerland.
+The Riyadh-born graduate in Business Administration from Santa Clara, California, resides in Saudi Arabia but also owns a large house in Cologny, Switzerland.

 The onboard hammam.Via Charterworld